emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-9-15-Implementing A Neural Network Algorithm.md

 - **Forward propagation**: Calculating the predicted output $$A$$,
 - **Backward propagation**: Updating $$W$$ and $$b$$.

 The Loss Function evaluates the goodness of predictions.
-Let $Y_{m\times 1}$$ be the observations from the train data.
 Our goal in training is to find the best set of $$W$$ and $$b$$ that minimizes the loss function.

-We define the loss function
+Let $$Y_{m\times 1}$$ be the observations from the train data.
+We define the loss function as follows.

 g^2(Z^2_{2 \times m}) = \max(0, Z^2_{1 \times m})